5 Places Where Smart Shoppers Buy The Best Cars

 Before you go and find the best place for your next car, consider your insurance needs.
 No matter where you buy that next auto, you'll need coverage before you hit the road.
 In reality, both the law and often your lender will require you to carry coverage.

 It might be wise to shop for car insurance ahead of time with an independent, unbiased voice to help you evaluate policies.
-An independent agent can help you when you're ready.
+An independent insurance agent can help you when you're ready.

 Be sure to explore all your options and purchase your vehicle at the place that best meets your needs.
 Share your experiences with us here in the comments.